dkarthe/webjeda-blog/_posts/2016-01-25-adsense-on-jekyll-and-adsense-on-subdomain.md

 <img alt="adsense on subdomain" title="adsense on Jekyll" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/images/adsense-on-subdomain-adsense-on-Jekyll.jpg">

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Though I had many blogs, none of them got approval for some or the other reason.
-Actually it was hard to figure out what exactly was going wrong.
+Actually, it was hard to figure out what exactly was going wrong.
 Adsense policies check many parameters for approval.
 Though Google sends you the reason, they are vague and I almost gave up on Adsense.
 {: .intro}
 <a rel="nofollow" target="_blank" href="http://www.freepik.com/free-vector/office-banners_800177.htm">Design by Freepik</a>